Atlas975/Notes/Languages&Compilation/CompilerConstruction/Analysis/Semantic_checking.md

 ```

 - The use of name equivalence can act as an alias that avoids having to explicitly compare entire structures to determine equivalence
-- Structure equivalence checks also cannot handle recursive definitions (eg [[Linked_list_algorithms|linked lists]]), in these cases name equivalence is used for the pointer to a new node
+- Structure equivalence checks cannot handle recursive definitions (eg [[Linked_list_algorithms|linked lists]]), in these cases name equivalence is used to avoid infinite recursive checks from node links

+## Additional checking
+- **Declaration checks** where all variables must be defined before use
+- **Flow of control checks**: statements may occur only inside certain constructions (eg break in loop)